WilliamsPaleoLab/Geography523/Wk5_RNeotoma/G920Lab5_NeotomaR_Exercise.md

 `devil.meta.dataset`

 <p style="border:3px; border-style:solid; border-color:#a9a9a9; padding: 1em;">**Question 6**: How many different kinds of datasets are available at Devil's Lake, WI?
 Show both code and answer.
-Edit your code so that it retrieves datasets for just this single site. </p>
+Ensure that your code just retrieves datasets for just this single site. </p>

 ##### What have I found? `browse`